AyubMoh1/EmployeeHandler-WIP/README.md

 ## General info

-This projects aim is to create a simple GUI to add employees and their skills to a database.
+This projects aim is to create a simple GUI to add employees and their skillset to a database.

 The following is to be implemented :